 Scott T. Starbuck’s (AQ8, AQ10 & AQ17) Industrial Oz: Ecopoems (Fomite, 2015) at https://www.amazon.com/Industrial-Oz-Ecopoems-Scott-Starbuck/dp/1942515162 was praised by Bill McKibben as “rousing, needling, haunting.”
 Thomas Rain Crowe, author of Zoro’s Field, added it “just may be the most cogent and sustained collection of quality eco-activist poetry ever written in this culture, this country.”
 Starbuck was a 2016 PLAYA resident in a climate change session where he finished his next book about climate change, Hawk on Wire: Ecopoems (Fomite, 2017).

-Meryl Stratford (AQ12, 13, 15, AQ16-19 & AQ20) is an associate editor for SoFloPoJo, southfloridapoetryjournal.com.
+Meryl Stratford (AQ12, AQ13, AQ15, AQ16, AQ19-AQ20 & AQ22-AQ32) is an associate editor for South Florida Poetry Journal.
 Her chapbook, The Magician’s Daughter, won the 2013 YellowJacket Press Contest for Florida Poets.
-Her poems have appeared recently in Amsterdam Quarterly, Rattle, and Portside, and have been anthologized in MALALA: Poems for Malala Yousafzai (FutureCycle Press) and Slay Your Darlings (Parson’s Porch Books) among others.
-A video of her poem, “Ruffian,” first published in AQ19, can be viewed at https://youtu.be/AU-LzZ13MJU.
+Her poems have appeared in numerous journals and anthologies.
+A video of her poem, ‘Ruffian’, first published in AQ19, can be viewed at https://youtu.be/AU-LzZ13MJU.
+‘What Would Jesus Teach?’ first published in AQ20, will be reprinted in NYQ’s forthcoming anthology, Without a Doubt: poems illuminating faith.

-David Subacchi (AQ15, AQ18 & AQ20-AQ21) lives in Wales where he was born of Italian roots.
-He studied at the University of Liverpool and has published four collections of his English language poetry: First Cut (2012), Hiding in Shadows (2014), Not Really a Stranger (2016) and A Terrible Beauty (2016).
-His Welsh language poetry collection, Eglwys Yng Nghremona (A Church in Cremona), was published in March 2017.
-You can find out more about David and his work at http://www.writeoutloud.net/profiles/davidsubacchi.
+David Subacchi (AQ15, AQ18 & AQ20-AQ21 & AQ23-AQ25) lives in Wales where he was born of Italian roots.
+He studied at the University of Liverpool and has published five collections of his English language poetry: First Cut (2012), Hiding in Shadows (2014), Not Really a Stranger (2016), A Terrible Beauty (2016) and Where is Wales?
+(2019).
+More information about David Subacchi and his work can be found at http://www.writeoutloud.net/profiles/davidsubacchi .

 Sarah Sutro,(AQ5) poet and author of COLORS Passages through Art, Asia and Nature, is published in numerous magazines and books, including Bangkok Blondes, The International Journal-Humanitites & Social Sciences, Bangkok Big Chili, and Art NE.
 She was a finalist for the Robert Frost Award, Massachusetts Artists Foundation Grants, and won fellowships at MacDowell Colony, Millay Colony, Ossabaw Island, Blue Mountain Center, and the American Academy in Rome.
 She lives in Western Massachusetts, USA.